 Yasmina Reggad : we dreamt of utopia and we woke up screaming

-The 8th iteration of the ever-evolving we dreamt of utopia and we woke up screaming performance inspired by the radio documentary genre.
-Spanning across all continents and several languages, audio-visual archival and contemporary documents interwine with testimonies by key actors and militant voices of the 60s & 70s such as Frantz Fanon, Houari Boumediene, Sam Nujoma, María Acerina, Elaine Mokhtefi, Antonio Cubillo, Vera Sílvia Araújo de Magalhães, Manuel Alegre or Yasser Arafat.
-Some of these voices are performed by a solidarity choir composed of today's Brussels-based activists.
-Through the unfolding of the carefully crafted accoustic and dramatised script, the audience experiences an active form of listening constantly brought back to present and current events by the voice of the main commentator, Yasmina Reggad.
+The performance Episode 1.
+La radio des images qui s'écoutent is inspired by the radio and documentary theatre genres.
+Spanning across all continents and several languages, a diverse corpus of both audio-visual and documentary archive elements and contemporary documents intertwine with testimonies by key actors and militant voices of the 1960s and 1970s.
+The performance provokes an encounter between voices of the past, Frantz Fanon, Houari Boumediene, Sam Nujoma, María Acerina, Elaine Mokhtefi, Antonio Cubillo, Vera Sílvia Araújo de Magalhães, Manuel Alegre or Yasser Arafat, and the voices of the present: a solidarity choir composed of today's activists.
+Through the unfolding of the carefully crafted acoustic and dramatised script, the audience is led into an active form of listening constantly brought back to present and current events by the voice of the main commentator, Yasmina Reggad.

 The performative installation Episode 2.
 From Dreamers to Freedom Fighters to Terrorists presents different facets of the armed struggle adopted by liberation movements in the 70s, an era characterized by acts of sabotage, bombings, kidnappings and hijackings.
 The work questions the way these acts are perceived by the historical parties involved at the time they occur, and by the contemporary audience in the present days.

 The audience is invited to activate the installation by becoming the radio commentators of a daily live broadcast.
 By reading a projected script mounted like a 70s militant movies, the audience can re-enact and experience different modalities of political engagement and commitment to solidarity.